dhruv007patel/Digit-Recognition/README.md

-# Digit-Recognition-
+# Digit-Recognition
-Recognising digits using neutral network in C
+Recognising digits using neutral network in C++